-If you like what you see, we encourage you to register for our newsletter, which will ensure that you’re among the first to know about just-announced live classes, and that always you’re not-too-often reminded about classes coming soon.
+If you like what you see, register for our newsletter to ensure that you’re among the first to know about the latest upcoming classes.

 Your ticket entitles you to ongoing access to this class — even after the live session concludes.

 If you purchase a ticket in time to join the class live, you can view the archive as soon as it’s posted, as often as you like.
 Look for an email with information about how to access the course archive within 48 hours of the end of the live class.
 Once you get it, you’ll have all the information you need to access it as you like across any and all devices you own.

 If you purchase a ticket after the live class takes place, you can view the archive immediately, and you can return to it as frequently as you like

 If you’d like a refund, we can happily credit the card you used to register for the session.
 Please send a note to firstname.lastname@example.org , and we’ll confirm receipt as soon as we see it (We don’t need your credit card info – just your email address and date of purchase.)

 There are two things to know: